For the unconventional few who built something real — and refuse to let it own them. We measure the whole person before we touch the portfolio.

 Once or twice a year, I take the RV back on the road and hold in-person financial strategy sessions — face to face, no agenda except figuring out what you actually want and whether your money is helping you get there.
 Can't meet in person?
 We do these virtually too — same depth, same format, just over video.

-CFP®, CAIA charterholder, and founder of StandUP Advisors.
+CFP®, CAIA charterholder, founder of StandUP Advisors.
 20+ years managing money for people who had better things to do than think about money.

 It's not a personal finance book.
 It's a book about what money is actually for — and why getting that answer right changes everything else.